Jeremy Grantham: Philanthropy

-Grantham, together with his wife Hannelore, established the Grantham Foundation For the Protection of the Environment in 1997.
-Substantial commitments have been made to Imperial College London, the London School of Economics and the University of Sheffield, to establish the Grantham Institute - Climate Change and Environment, the Grantham Research Institute on Climate Change and the Environment and the Grantham Centre for Sustainable Futures, respectively, which will enable the institutions to build on their extensive expertise in climate change research.
-The 2011 tax filing for the Grantham Foundation for the Protection of the Environment shows the Foundation donated $1 million to both the Sierra Club and to Nature Conservancy, and $2 million to the Environmental Defense Fund that year.
-The Foundation has also provided support to Greenpeace, the WWF, Rare and the Smithsonian.
-From 2006 to 2012, The Grantham Foundation for Protection of the Environment funded a $75,000 prize for environmental reporting.
-The prize was administered by the University of Rhode Island's Metcalf Institute for Marine & Environmental Reporting.
+Grantham and his wife, Hannelore, established the Grantham Foundation For the Protection of the Environment in 1997.
+Substantial commitments have been made to Imperial College London, the London School of Economics, and the University of Sheffield to establish the Grantham Institute - Climate Change and Environment, the Grantham Research Institute on Climate Change and the Environment, and the Grantham Centre for Sustainable Futures, respectively, which will enable the institutions to build on their extensive expertise in climate change research.
+The Grantham Foundation for the Protection of the Environment's 2011 tax filing shows the Foundation donated $1 million to both the Sierra Club and to Nature Conservancy and $2 million to the Environmental Defense Fund that year.
+The Foundation has also supported Greenpeace, the WWF, Rare, and the Smithsonian.
+From 2006 to 2012, The Grantham Foundation for Protection of the Environment funded a $75,000 prize for environmental journalism.
+It was administered by the University of Rhode Island's Metcalf Institute for Marine & Environmental Reporting.

-In August 2019, he dedicated 98% (approximately $1 billion) of his personal wealth to fight climate change.
-Grantham believes that investing in green technologies, is a profitable investment in the long run, claiming that decarbonizing the economy will be an investing bonanza for those who know it’s coming.
+In August 2019, Grantham dedicated 98% (approximately $1 billion) of his personal wealth to fight climate change.
+He believes that green technologies are profitable investments in the long run, claiming that decarbonizing the economy will be an investing bonanza for those who know it's coming.